 As a beginner you have to trust your instincts, and you have to “BE.”

 - Be a consistent performer, even in a losing cause.

 - Be passionate about your product or service.

 - Be willing to dedicate the time it takes to become great.

 And you must BELIEVE you can do it.
 Your mental strength is more important than your skill and your product knowledge.
 Mental strength stems from your attitude, your enthusiasm, and your willingness to work hard.
 It’s a struggle, what’s your point?
 Struggle is part of greatness.
 So is hard work.
 TV is not.

-GREAT NEWS: Your earnings in sales and business are only limited by your hard work, and your ability to convince others to buy.
+GREAT NEWS: Your earnings in sales and business are only limited by your ability to convince others to buy.

 EXAMPLE OF PRACTICE: Cold calls are a lousy place to make a sale, but they’re a great place to learn how to sell.

-REALITY: Rejection is part of the game – all sports and all games have winners and losers.
-If you can win 30% of the time, you’ll win awards, make president’s club, and earn a fortune – that means you’ll get rejected (lose) seven out of ten times.
+REALITY: Rejection is part of the game – all sports have winners and losers.
+If you can win 30% of the time, you’ll win awards, make president’s club, and earn a fortune – that means you’ll get rejected seven out of ten times.
 Get used to it and get over it.

 Think of it this way: Every “no” gets you closer to a “yes.”
 There, that feels better now, doesn’t it?